NewForce-at-Mountwest/welcome-to-nashville-backrow-team/README.md

 ```js
 cmd: "json-server -p 8088 -w ../../api/itinerary.json"
 ```
-In your terminal navigate back to the src/lib and type:
+In your terminal navigate back to the src/lib directory and type:

 ```js
 grunt